kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Risks and Mitigations

-If there is no responder, and the application has insufficient availability and a blocking PDB or blocking validating admission webhook, then the imperative eviction responder controller will enter into an API-initiated eviction cold loop with a backoff.
-To mitigate this we will increment the `imperative_eviction_responder_controller_failed_evictions` metric.
+If there is no custom responder, and the application has insufficient availability and a blocking PDB or blocking validating admission webhook, then the imperative eviction responder controller will enter into an API-initiated eviction cold loop with a backoff.
+To help with observability we will increment the `imperative_eviction_responder_controller_failed_evictions` metric.
+The mitigation depends on the application and the consequences of disruption.
+This metric should help users identify these applications.

 A responder could reconcile the status properly without making any progress.
 It is thus recommended to check `creationTimestamp` of the EvictionRequests and observe